 Phonetic or Phonemic Transcription? – Glossary of Terms

 - International Phonetic Alphabet (IPA), or simply Phonetic Alphabet, is an alphabet-based system of phonetic notation, or visual representation of speech sounds.
 In IPA generally, each sound is represented by one phonetic symbol.
+It serves perfectly as a pronunciation guide for language learners.
 Read more about IPA on Wikipedia.

-- Phoneme is the smallest contrastive part of a word which may cause a change of meaning.
-For example, if you substitute the sound [m] in the word "mill" [ˈmɪl] for [k], there will be a change of meaning.
-The word becomes "kill" [ˈkɪl].
-Both sounds [m] and [k] are phonemes.
+- A phoneme is the smallest part of a word that can change the word's meaning when it changes.
+For example, if you substitute the sound /m/ in the word mill /ˈmɪl/ for /k/, the meaning changes.
+The word becomes kill /ˈkɪl/.
+Both sounds /m/ and /k/ are phonemes.
 Read more about phonemes on Wikipedia.

 - Phonological awareness is the ability of a listener to recognize the sound structure of words.
+It is a key skill to learn a new language.
 Read more about phonological awareness on Wikipedia.

 - Phonemic awareness is the ability of a listener to hear, identify and manipulate phonemes.
+Individuals with this skill can learn correct pronunciation.
 Read more about phonemic awareness on Wikipedia.

 - Phonemic transcription is a type of phonetic transcription that uses fewer phonetic symbols – only one for each phoneme.
 For example, the double "tt" in the word "bottle" can be pronounced differently by native speakers: as [t] or [ɾ].
 In IPA, the word would be written as ['bɔtl] or ['bɔɾl].
 But since it is still the same phoneme, in the phonemic transcription it will be written as /t/ – /'bɔtl/.

-- Phonetic spelling is a way to confirm the spelling of a word by pronouncing each letter as a word using NATO phonetic alphabet.
+- Phonetic spelling is an ambiguous term.
+Some people use it to describe a form of phonetic transcription for native speakers.
+For example, the word "phonetics" can be phonetically spelled as /fuh-nEt-iks/.
+Sometimes this term describes a way to confirm the spelling of a word by pronouncing each letter as a word using NATO phonetic alphabet.
 For example, for "John" you would say "J for Juliet, O for Oscar, H for Hotel, N for November".
 Read more about NATO phonetic alphabet in Wikipedia.

 - Phonetic transcription is the visual representation of speech sounds.
 There are different types of phonetic transcription.
 The most popular system, IPA, uses one phonetic symbol for each sound.
 For example, the English word "hello" is written as "[həˈloʊ]".
 Other types of phonetic transcription may use different symbols.
 The same word "hello" in the Merriam-Webster dictionary is written as "\hə-ˈlō\".
 Read more about phonetic transcription on Wikipedia.